mcmartin25/TextDLL/README.md

 It will generate data of properties and value in file with plain text extension (.txt) Also, there is a preview function for preview last file or any files you want.

+You can use it to replace Dynamic Link Library (.dll) temporarily.

 ## Please Mind that...
 This application project is not stable.
 This project may update irregularly.